ericbulloch/kwmd/write_ups/try_hack_me/glitch.md

 permit v0id as root
 ```

 I spent sometime going down this road but I couldn't get this to work.
+It looks like I need to escalate to the v0id user to run doas as root.
 I got frustrated and looked up a guide.

 I can't believe I missed it.
 The `/home/user/` directory has a directory called `.firefox`.
 Looking in the directory, it appears to be a backup of a profile.
 I want to open this up in firefox but the machine I am targeting is headless.
 I zip up this directory and move it over to my attack box so I can import the profile: